susicharis7/Personal-Portfolio/README.md

 - 3D animations use R3F/Drei canvases and may impact performance on low-end devices.

 ## Attribution
 This project was initially built as a reference from another GitHub repo, then heavily customized with my own code and assets.
-I reworked and optimized many parts, updated dependencies to newer versions, and used it as a strong hands-on introduction to Tailwind CSS, Three.js, and React while expanding my overall knowledge.
+I reworked and optimized many parts, updated dependencies to newer versions, and used it as a strong hands-on introduction to Tailwind CSS and Three.js, while expanding my overall knowledge.